Frédéric Lepage: Audiovisual career

 Frédéric Lepage began his career as a television writer and producer at TF1.
 Following a stint at Antenne 2, he created his own company XL Productions.
 The company quickly grew and was innovative notably in the domain of documentary films.
-The company produced a wide range of programming: giant concerts (Fête de la Musique for TF1), TV variety shows, literary magazines (Ex-Libris) or the game show Dessinez, c’est gagné.
+The company produced a wide range of programming: giant concerts (La Fête de la Musique for TF1), TV variety shows, literary magazines (Ex-Libris) or the game show Dessinez, c’est gagné!.
 In 1990 the company launched the children's program Disney Club with The Walt Disney Company.
-Later, Frédéric Lepage ran the documentary department of the Group Télé Images.
+Later, Frédéric Lepage ran the documentary department of the Group Tele Images Productions.

 Frédéric Lepage makes his mark in the domain of large scale documentary series, such as in 1996 with Untamed Africa, a team effort with the director Laurent Frapat.
 This twelve-hour series, touted by reviewers, was a success in more than one hundred countries.
 Other Untamed followed, forming a cycle of close to sixty films and one of the biggest commercial successes in the domain of wildlife films: Untamed Amazonia, Untamed Australia, Untamed Asia, Untamed America.

 Concurrently with his Untamed or previous to them, Frédéric Lepage wrote and produced other series such as Les Sanctuaires sauvages, Tant qu’il y aura des bêtes directed by Jean-Baptiste Erreca, Les Nouveaux sanctuaires, Blue Beyond, Les Nuits sauvages, Super Plants and Genesis II et l’homme créa la nature, directed by Jean-Baptiste Erreca and Laurent Frapat.
 Artists such as Anggun or actors John Hurt, Lambert Wilson, Pierre Arditi, Brian Cox and Tcheky Karyo collaborated on these projects.

 In 2005, Frédéric Lepage wrote and produced Brûlez Rome ! a docu-fiction that takes the audience to Rome behind the scenes in the time of Nero's empire.
 This production featured thousands of supernumerary actors and a meticulous reconstruction of first century Rome erected in the Tunisian desert.

 In 2009 and 2010, Frédéric Lepage wrote and produced Extinctions, a six-hour international documentary coproduction on the mechanisms of the extinction of several emblematic species.
 This series success led him to write and produce the sequel in six episodes, entitled Saved from Extinction.

 In 2011, he wrote and produced Last Chance Tiger and in 2012 Six Feet Under the Savannah, Requiem for an Elephant, Norin's Ark and The Funny Side of Science.

 Frédéric Lepage is also the author-director of a successful political film, A table avec les politiques, which depicts how we can deduct politicians’ eating habits from their ideological orientations.
 Another film in the same series, Political Animals was aired in 2010 on France 3.

 The group led by Frédéric Lepage, comprising the companies Jukurpa Media, FL Concepts & co and Stratus Factory, bought the press agency Interscoop in 2010 which was created in 1983 by Frédéric Laffont and Christophe de Ponfilly.
 Frédéric Lepage also owns a musical publishing company, A440 Publishing.